robinallenaz/rendering-arrays-from-state/README.md

 A React-based educational dashboard that displays student profiles and their academic performance scores.
 This application demonstrates the use of React components, state management, and responsive design principles.

-## Features

-- Display student profiles with biographical information
-- Visualize academic scores for each student
-- Responsive grid layout that adapts to different screen sizes
-- Professional academic styling with smooth animations
-- Clean and intuitive user interface

 ## Component Structure

 The application is built using three main components: